Part I

 The Dragon is not a creature of fantasy.
 It is the archetype of awakening as embodied integration: paradox held in the body, a force that both destroys and creates.
 It burns through illusion and carries you beyond the edges of what you think you are.

 Across myth and practice, the Dragon has been many things: guardian of thresholds, protector of wisdom, alchemical flame.
 Some speak of Kundalini—often pictured as a serpent rising through the chakras—as raw charge awakening.
-In this book, we call that raw charge the Serpent.
+That raw charge is the Serpent.
 Sometimes it surges as heat, fear, longing, or appetite.
 Sometimes it has gone so far underground that you first meet it as numbness, passivity, or the ache of being half-alive.
 When it is integrated and ethically held, it becomes the Dragon: wholeness forged from shadow and light, without collapsing one into the other.

 Lineage Note: “Energy moving” is not the whole map Some yogic lineages distinguish between early prana mobilization (release, clearing, spontaneous movement) and the rarer, deeper processes sometimes described as full Kundalini ascent.
 Intensity can be real and meaningful, and still be the beginning of the work.